Electronic and biometric passports

-We forecast a swift migration to tamper-proof polycarbonate data pages, which dramatically reduce the risk of fraud, as illustrated by the choice made for the 2020 British passport in April 2018 and Thailand more recently in 2019.
+We forecast a swift migration to tamper-proof polycarbonate data pages, which dramatically reduce the risk of fraud, as illustrated by the choice made for the 2020 British passport in April 2018, Thailand in 2019 and the USA in 2022.

 Digital travel credentials to emerge

-Integrating the passport with innovative smartphone apps can provide impressive opportunities from border control to on-line identification and authentication for eGov services (see France's ALICEM) or even eKYC procedures.
+Integrating the passport with innovative smartphone apps can provide impressive opportunities, from border control to online identification and authentication for eGov services or even eKYC procedures.

 We also expect rapid growth in secure digital travel credentials.
-The data from the ePassport is stored on the holder's smartphone or similar personal device to create a secure companion to the physical passport for travelers.
+The data from the ePassport is stored on the holder's smartphone or similar personal device to create a secure companion to the physical passport for travellers.

 A new generation of ePassport to come